binarylegit/Pika/README.md

 Pika
 ====

 Pika is an indoor robotic rover built from the Pololu Zumo kit.
+Pika is named for the small furry rodent found high in the Colorado Rockies and is pronounced pie-kuh.

 Licensing
 -------------